rsdoiel/antenna/archives/2025/libraries_2025.17.md

 date: 2025-04-30, from: Standard Ebooks, new releaases

-Lawyer and political philosopher Spooner presents his case for the invalidity of the United States Constitution.
+Lawyer and political philosopher Lysander Spooner presents his case for the invalidity of the United States Constitution.

 <br>